-The internet has ushered in an age of obnoxious unaccountability that has been coupled with an obnoxious backlash and calls for censorship.
+The internet has ushered in an age of obnoxious unaccountability that has been coupled with an obnoxious backlash and calls for censorship, asking questions like what is ethical sexual content and others.
 It’s why things are how they are right now.
 Growing up in a world you no longer have to look in the eye and being able to say whatever you want from behind a monitor has bred the nastiest generation since cross burning was a thing, and it’s burning itself at both ends with endless feedback loops of rampant online abuse and political correctness taken to laughable extremes becoming the new cultural norm.
 What used to be considered internet troll culture is now occupying the White House.
 And people like this: they are the reason.

 Pewdiepie (aka Felix Kjellberg) has emerged as the face not only of the millennial generation, but of gaming as well.
 And oh my, is it a punchable face.
 I may not understand the appeal of watching a human Spongebob character with the faculties of an edgy ten year old screech while playing video games or do a whole lot of nothing on camera when the world is filled with incredible art, beautiful film, talented people, books crammed with knowledge, and video games that I could damn well play myself, along with literally endless possibilities, but it’s plainly a fact that at least fifty million people see value in this, so let’s go ahead and call that battle lost.